-2020 has been a difficult year so far.
 One thing we as a nation hold dear to our hearts is the rest and relaxation of a holiday.
-While an exotic trip to Bali might be off the cards this year, Brits are turning to ‘staycations’ for their annual getaway in an effort to switch off and relax without having to leave the country.
+While an exotic trip to Bali might be what we dream of, Brits have discovered the value and joy of ‘staycations’ for their annual getaway in an effort to switch off and relax without having to leave the country.

 Getting there is half the fun… but not if it ends up costing you a fortune.
-Here are some tips to cut your spend:
+Here are some tips to cut your spending:

 1 - Find the quietest time to go